Materials graph tutorial – Lens Studio

 Vertex displacement is the best.
-It lets the Shader drive the position of each vertex on the mesh, which can give you this kind of result:
+It lets the Shader drive the position of each vertex on the mesh, which can give you this kind of result (this is a sphere!)

-I’m going to start right away with a demonstration.
+I’m going to start with a demonstration.
 We’ll be making a wobbly sphere, like the example above.